Table of contents

 facebook-event-deduplication-set-up

-The use of Meta server-side tracking (Meta Conversion API) is becoming increasingly popular as it prevents pixel-blocking by ITPs and AdBlockers and increases the lifespan of Facebook cookies.
+Using Meta server-side tracking(Meta Conversions API) is becoming increasingly popular, as it prevents pixel-blocking by ITPs and AdBlockers and increases the lifespan of Facebook cookies.
 When you measure Meta data both client side and server side, some events are measured twice.
 Meta wants to distinguish between events coming from the pixel and the conversion API.
-Meta has therefore come up with a solution to take out the duplicates, namely using a “Unique Event ID.
+Meta has therefore come up with a solution to remove the duplicates, namely using a 'Unique Event ID'.
 In this blog, we explain how this ID works and how you can use it to apply event deduplication to META.
 For this, you need to set up event deduplication both client side and server side.

 Note: This blog is only about META.
 Deduplication is not required for most other tags unless otherwise noted.